PorchLight app mockup

 Users often move into the wrong neighborhoods or struggle to find compatible roommates because they're forced to make decisions based on scattered information instead of guided support around lifestyle fit.

-People don't just look for housing — they look for a home.
-They want tools that help them imagine their daily life in a new place and make sense of tradeoffs, not just compare square footage and rent.
+1. People don't just look for housing — they look for a home and want tools that help them imagine daily life in a new place

 "How might we help movers discover neighborhoods and roommates that match their personality?"